 - Group I is composed of 48 departments with scores in the 3.00-5.00 range.
-Group I Public and Group I Private are Group I departments at public institutions and private institutions respectively. - Group II is composed of 56 departments with scores in the 2.00-2.99 range. - Group III contains the remaining U.S. departments reporting a doctoral program, including a number of departments not included in the 1995 ranking of program faculty. - Group IV contains U.S. departments (or programs) of statistics, biostatistics, and biometrics reporting a doctoral program. - Group V contains U.S. departments (or programs) in applied mathematics/applied science, operations research, and management science which report a doctoral program. - Group Va is applied mathematics/applied science; Group Vb, which was no longer surveyed as of 1998-99, was operations research and management science. - Group M contains U.S. departments granting a master's degree as the highest graduate degree. - Group B contains U.S. departments granting a baccalaureate degree only. - Listings of the actual departments which compose these groups are available on the AMS website at www.ams.org/employment/.
+Group I Public and Group I Private are Group I departments at public institutions and private institutions respectively. - Group II is composed of 56 departments with scores in the 2.00-2.99 range. - Group III contains the remaining U.S. departments reporting a doctoral program, including a number of departments not included in the 1995 ranking of program faculty. - Group IV contains U.S. departments (or programs) of statistics, biostatistics, and biometrics reporting a doctoral program. - Group Va is applied mathematics/applied science; Group Vb, which was no longer surveyed as of 1998-99, was operations research and management science. - Group M contains U.S. departments granting a master's degree as the highest graduate degree. - Group B contains U.S. departments granting a baccalaureate degree only. - Listings of the actual departments which compose these groups are available on the AMS website at www.ams.org/employment/groups_des.html.